catherinepope/papermod/content/workshops/resources/strengthening-your-narrative-cv-language.md

 - ❌ "The team achieved significant results"
 - ✅ "As project lead, I coordinated the team's efforts, resulting in..."

-💡 The [CRediT taxonomy](https://credit.niso.org) can help you describe the key types of contributions typically made to the production and publication of research output such as research articles.
+💡 The [CRediT taxonomy](https://credit.niso.org) helps you describe the key types of contributions typically made to the production and publication of research outputs such as research articles.

 ## 5. Be precise and specific